OpenMDAO/OpenMDAO-Framework/docs/user-guide/simple_example.rst

             self.driver.workflow.add(self.paraboloid)

 For this problem, you want to minimize ``f_xy``.
 In optimization, this is called the *objective function*.
-In OpenMDAO, you define the ``objective`` function using an *Expression* variable:
+In OpenMDAO, you define the ``objective`` function using a string containing an expression:

 .. testcode:: simple_model_Unconstrained_pieces

             # CONMIN Objective
             self.driver.add_objective('paraboloid.f_xy')

-An *Expression* is a special kind of variable that contains a string expression that combines variables with Python mathematical syntax.
 Every variable has a unique name in the OpenMDAO data hierarchy.
 This name combines the variable name with its parents' names.
 You can think of it as something similar to the path name in a file system, but it uses a "." as a separator.
 This allows two components to have the same variable name while assuring that you can still refer to each of them uniquely.
 Here, the ``f_xy`` output of the Paraboloid component is selected as the objective for minimization.
-Expressions differ from typical OpenMDAO variables in that they cannot be connected to other variables.

 While CONMIN operates only on a single objective, it allows multiple design variables.
 The design variables can be declared